Contents:

 This area shows the median percentage each tag was applied along with applied percentages per reviewer.

-One easy example of this would be the use of a Hot tag.
+One example of this would be the use of a Hot tag.
 Some reviewers tend to broadly apply such a tag, while others are more strict in its use.
-Being able to identify variations early on in the review will allow those reviewing or supervising the review to ensure that all reviewers on the same page, lessening the differences in tag application by individual reviewer.
+Being able to identify variations early on in the review will allow those reviewing or supervising the review to ensure that all reviewers are on the same page, lessening the differences in tag application by individual reviewer.
 This will cut down the time needed later for QC as well as within other review workflows such as deposition preparation.

 If you prefer to view the information in columns, click the column viewer option.